-Sections 4.0-10.0 not required for the permit application.
 4.0 Changes to the activity Have there been any changes to the activity boundary?
-1. SCR relates to application to vary permit to extend installation boundary to enclose approx. 5.88 + 0.06 +0.49ha 4.34ha greenfield agricultural land (Total installation area 13.04ha 12.55ha 11.05ha).
-Otherwise, no previous boundary changes since permit was issued in 2008.
+SCR relates to application to vary permit to extend installation boundary, to enclose 13.20ha greenfield agricultural land (Total installation area 25.58ha).
+Otherwise, there have been no previous boundary changes since the permit was issued in 2008.
 Have there been any changes to the permitted activities?
-2. First application to vary permit to extend installation boundary to erect 14no new houses for intensively rearing pigs with a capacity for 14,000 places at Feltwell Fm.
-Have any 'dangerous substances' not identified in the Application Site Condition Report been used or produced as a result of the permitted activities?
-Updated the H1 Environmental Risk Assessment and Management Plan on any substances that could pollute soil or groundwater in accordance with SGN EPR 6.09 and information on government website.
-No substances would be classified as 'dangerous' under the Control of Major Accident Hazards (COMAH) regulations. supporting informationDescription of List of 'danger Description of the changes to the permitted activities (where relevant)
+2. First application to vary permit to extend installation boundary to erect 20no new houses for intensively rearing poultry with a capacity for 870,000 places at Methwold Fm.
+Have any 'dangerous substances' not identified in the Application Site Condition Report been used or produced as a result of the permitted 3.
+Updated the H1 Environmental Risk Assessment and Management Plan on any substances that could pollute soil or groundwater in accordance with SGN EPR 6.09 and information on government website. activities?
+No substances would be classified as 'dangerous' under the Control of Major Accident Hazards (COMAH) regulations.